-Upon arrival at the game site, the crew conducts a pregame conference led by the Referee with everyone participating.
+Upon arrival at the game site, the crew will conduct a pregame conference led by the Referee with all on-field officials and clock operators participating.
 A sample officials' pregame conference checklist is in Part Four of the Officiating Manual.

-No later than 45 minutes before game time, the Referee and Umpire conduct the Pregame Administrative Conference ("PAC") with game day management, representatives of each team, security personnel, contracted and medical personnel from each team, and, if applicable, any broadcast production representatives.
+No later than 45 minutes remaining before game time, the Referee and Umpire will conduct the Pregame Administrative Conference ("PAC") with game day management, representatives of each team, security personnel, contracted and medical personnel from each team, and, if applicable, any broadcast production representatives.
 A sample checklist for the PAC is in Part Four of the Officiating Manual.

-No later than 30 before game time, the Referee and Umpire will conduct a conference with each Head Coach beginning with the home team.
-Discuss any necessary items with the Head Coach.
-Obtain in writing each Head Coach's verification that all players are legally equipped and comply with necessary requirements.
-A sample, pregame conference checklist is in Part Four of the Officiating Manual.
+No later than 30 remaining before game time, the Referee and Umpire will conduct a conference with each Head Coach of each team, beginning with the home team.
+The Referee will discuss any necessary items with the Head Coach.
+The Umpire will obtain in writing each Head Coach's verification that all of his team's players are legally equipped and in compliance with all necessary requirements.
+A sample pregame conference checklist is in Part Four of the Officiating Manual.